arangodb/docs/3.11/foxx-reference-sessions-transports.md

   [Request object](foxx-reference-routers-request.html) to extract a session identifier from.

-Returns the session identifier or `null` if the transport can not find a session identifier in the request.
+Returns the session identifier or `null` if the transport cannot find a session identifier in the request.

 **Examples**